Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Solar Reflected Dark Matter

 where $r_\oplus\approx1\,\text{A.U.}$ is the distance between the Sun and Earth.
-An illustration of reflected flux when $m_V=1\times 10^{-16}\,\text{eV}$ is shown in fig.~\ref{fig:nflux}, compared to the case $m_V=1\times 10^{-13}\,\text{eV}$ where the effect of dark magnetic field is negligible.
+An illustration of the reflected flux when $m_V=1\times 10^{-16}\,\text{eV}$ is shown in Fig.~\ref{fig:nflux}, compared to the case $m_V=1\times 10^{-13}\,\text{eV}$ where the effect of the dark magnetic field is negligible.
+This flux only accounts for the DM particles that come close enough to the Sun and are reflected or significantly gravitationally attracted by the Sun.
+The halo DM flux of the DM particles far away from the Sun is a separate population.
+As shown in Eq.~\eqref{eq:SRDM}, the reflected flux is suppressed by a geometric factor $A_\rho/4\pi r_\oplus^2\approx 8.65\times 10^{-5}$ compared to the halo DM flux, but has significantly higher velocities which can result in enhanced sensitivity in the detectors.
 The graph demonstrates that when the dark magnetic field is present, the reflected flux is enhanced around $E_R\sim 10\,\text{eV}$, while suppressed for $E_R>10\,\text{eV}$.
 This modification confirms the dual role of the dark magnetic field in SRDM physics.
-Trajectories of DM particles are redirected by the dark magnetic force inside the Sun, increasing their residence time and consequently the probability of more scatterings.
-At the same time, the hotter and denser core region is shielded by the dark magnetic field, suppressing keV energy scatterings.
-Our simulations indicate that the shielding effect will eventually dominate, resulting in suppression of the keV-tail, and enhancement of the $\sim 10\, \text{eV}$ spectrum.
+The trajectories of DM particles are redirected by the dark magnetic force inside the Sun, increasing their residence time and consequently the probability of more scatterings.
+At the same time, the hotter and denser core region is shielded by the dark magnetic field, suppressing keV-energy scatterings.
+Our simulations indicate that the shielding effect will eventually dominate, resulting in suppression of the keV-tail and enhancement of the $\sim 10\, \text{eV}$ spectrum.
 This core exclusion is quantified in ~\ref{fig:time_plot}, which plots the event-averaged residence time per unit radius.
 The distribution confirms that the net effect of the dark magnetic field generally reduces DM penetration into the solar core.

+In Sec.~\ref{sec:solarDMF}, we discussed the generation of the solar magnetic field and emphasized that small-scale extreme values do not affect the qualitative estimates presented.
+However, given the possibility of very strong magnetic fields near the solar surface, a thin layer of dark magnetic field of the order of $\kappa\times$kG could, in principle, significantly alter the reflected flux.
+This raises a potential concern for the conclusions of this paper.
+First, we note that in Ref.~\cite{Velez:2008wu}, magnetic fields stronger than 200 G occupy only a small fraction of the solar photosphere.
+Moreover, these small-scale fields exhibit random orientations, leading to large-scale cancellation, and thus resulting in the SMMF value.
+Second, inferring the internal magnetic field of the Sun using helioseismology remains highly uncertain.
+As a result, a detailed modeling of the magnetic field structures discussed in Refs.~\cite{Velez:2008wu,HighMagneticField} is beyond the scope of this work.